jacquiysy/Salty_3D-Scan-iOS-App-based-on-NeRF/README.md

 ### 3D Generating Models
 We utilize the taken image and the Nerf algorithm to train a MLP model, which should contain the 3D information.
-By quering from different pose, he output will be a Nerf-based MLP parameter, which could be considered as a compressed version of the 3D model.
+By querying from different pose, he output will be a Nerf-based MLP parameter, which could be considered as a compressed version of the 3D model.
 The generated MLP parameter could be generated to other popular 3D representation format, such as the Mesh format, using Nerf2Mesh algorithm.

 Ref: Instant Nerf: https://github.com/NVlabs/instant-ngp
 Ref: Nerf2Mesh: https://github.com/ashawkey/nerf2mesh